 If you have lots of books and need all the shelf space you can get, then try the out in front method.
 Make a tall stack of books, and lean your favorite book on front of the stack.

 With just these three new stacking ideas, I know you can make an immediate impact on your bookshelves.
 I hope you’ll grab a few books and give them a try.

 Ready to have more fun with your books?
-Get the complete Shelve It: How to Style Bookshelves class when you join Décorography this month.
+Take the Shelve It: How to Style Bookshelves class.
 The 3-video class includes basics of bookshelf styling, 14 ways to mix books with decor, and how to choose the right accessories, so you can make your bookshelves look good and make room to mix in meaningful and decorative objects.

 Get a Free Copy of my book "Free Decorating"

 "This book is so inspiring, I'm a self confessed "decor" addict, I buy anything I think "may" work only to take it home and be disappointed.
 After reading this book I can't wait to shop my own home and make more meaningful purchases." - Cori I.